 - Be safety conscious and follow safety procedures outlined by COLT instructors

 - Be health conscious.
 No smoking on any of the COLT programs during instruction or in the accommodation.
-No use of illegal substances or non-prescription drugs.
+No use of illegal substances.
 No use of alcohol while on program time.
+No smoking, vaping or consuming cannabis products on SPL property.

 - Show respect for others by employing respectful manners, language and appropriate humour.
 Refrain from behaviour that is insulting, intimidating, humiliating, hurtful, malicious, degrading or otherwise offensive to an individual or group of individuals or creates an unwelcome environment.